apace100/origins-docs/docs/types/entity_action_types/exhaust.md

 -------|------|---------|-------------
 `amount` | [Float](../data_types/float.md) |  | The amount of exhaustion to apply to the player.

-### Example
+### Examples

 ```json
 "entity_action": {
     "type": "origins:exhaust",
     "amount": 0.4
 }
 ```

-This action applies 0.4 exhaustion, which is similar in effect to jumping 8 times (without sprinting).
+This example will apply 0.4 exhaustion to the player, which is similar in effect to jumping 8 times (without sprinting).